-A common question among Advisors upgrading from manual trading or single-order entry tools to a trading automation tool like Autopilot is, “What is Block Trading?”
+A common question among Advisors upgrading from manual trading or single-order entry tools to a trading automation tool like Trading is, “What is Block Trading?”
 In this article, we give a quick overview of what Block Trading is, and why it's beneficial to your practice.

 How does block trading work?

-With the exception of LPL trade files*, Autopilot dynamically generates block trade files when a block trade can be made.
+With the exception of LPL trade files*, Trading dynamically generates block trade files when a block trade can be made.
 The format of these files is such that both block orders and allocation instructions can be submitted simultaneously and requires no additional work from the Advisor.

-Once you’ve approved these trades, Autopilot will automatically combine all ETF/stock orders for $VT into a single trade.
+Once you’ve approved these trades, Trading will automatically combine all ETF/stock orders for $VT into a single trade.
 This is called a block trade.
 This block trade is sent to your custodian and posted to your average price account, sometimes called a block account.
 After posting a block trade, your custodian waits for allocation instructions.
 Allocation instructions tell your custodian how to divvy up the shares from your average price account into each client sub-account.

 Why use block trading?